Native dancers want Arizona gallery owner held on hate crime – KION546

 “The behavior exhibited by this individual saddens and disgusts the people of our community,” David Ortega said in a statement.

 The business is associated with a larger group of stores known for selling Native American items in the Southwest.
-The owner of Ortega’s on the Plaza in Santa Fe, New Mexico, said Ortega is a distant relative but their store has never been affiliated with him.
+But Ortega’s on the Plaza, located in New Mexico, said Gilbert Ortega Jr. is a distant relative and the Santa Fe store is not affiliated with him.

 “The family and employees of Ortega’s on the Plaza in Santa Fe condemn racism and discrimination in all forms,” Janelle Ortega said in a statement Thursday.
 “Furthermore, we consider it a great honor to carry and showcase the work of Indigenous artists and a privilege to support them in other important public and personal endeavors.”

-Blackbird said there are growing calls on social media for artists to boycott.
-It’s a reminder that racism is present even among people whose business hinges on Native and Indigenous people, he added.
+Blackbird said there are growing calls on social media for artists to boycott Gilbert Ortega Jr.’s business.
+He said racism exists even among people whose business hinges on Indigenous people.

 “That’s always been a thing in the Indian trader world,” Blackbird said.
 “They don’t care about the people that are making the items they’re selling and redesigning.”